Spring Boot CSV tutorial

-In this tutorial, we are going to serve content in CSV in a Spring Boot RESTful application.
+In this article we are going to serve content in CSV in a Spring Boot RESTful application.
 We use Opencsv library.

 CSV (Comma Separated Values) is simple data format where values are (mostly) separated by a comma character and each line represents one record.
 The data is stored in a plain text file.
 It is very popular as import and export format used in spreadsheets and databases.
 Opencsv is an open source, simple CSV parser library for Java.